goliatone/wee-things-workshop/README.md

 * Tracy Loi

 ### Disclosure
 This page has two Amazon associate links, one for the USB cable and one for the ESP8266.
-The money collected through this links will be matched out of my pocket and donated to [Girl Develop It][gdi].
+The money collected through the links will be matched- out of my pocket- and donated to [Girl Develop It][gdi].

 [gdi]:https://www.girldevelopit.com